 Charset Property

-This property makes sense only when you create the message yourself.
-If the message was created by MailBee (returned by MailBee.POP3 object), the message is already decoded to Windows charset, so this property will be empty.
+This property mostly makes sense only when you create the message yourself.
+If the message was created by MailBee (such as returned by MailBee.POP3 object), the message is already decoded to Unicode, so this property value will be informational only.

 Value Type: String